 As of June 27th, 2022, we released a new application called Desktop App Core.
 This application has been tested by dozens of customers and is released for all Egnyte users.
 The application is created to address the known issues that are listed below.
-This is a viable workaround for those users who cannot deploy the regular Egnyte Desktop App, or are using M1 pro or M1 Max device and suffer from occasional freezes.
+This is a viable workaround for those users who cannot deploy the regular Egnyte Desktop App, or are using M1 or M2 device and suffer from occasional freezes.
 More details about the new application can be found in this article

 macOS Freezing During a Reboot

 Running Desktop App on M1 or M2 devices may result in the macOS freezing that lasts from 10 minutes or longer after a reboot.
 You can simply wait for the machine to complete the reboot process and no further steps are necessary.

 Perform the troubleshooting steps below if the regular Egnyte Desktop App is installed on the Mac device

 During installation, System extensions are blocked by default and will need to be enabled in MacOS recovery mode by following the steps below.